yamerooo123/yamerooo123/README.md

 # 💫 About Me: A lazy pentester...

 ```
-Current objective: Finding a memory corruption CVE in softwares and web frameworks.
+Current objective: IDK ive so many things in mind.
 ```
 # 🧾 Credited Contributions